New Zealand’s mosquitoes

 You might hate them, but mosquitoes are incredibly important to keep New Zealand’s ecosystem healthy.
 Not only are they part of the food chain but male mosquitoes are important pollinators.

-We have 13 native mosquitoes in New Zealand – 12 of which mainly bite birds.
+We have 13 native mosquitoes in New Zealand – most of which mainly bite birds.

 All 13 have very specific habitats and living conditions which means they are quite vulnerable to environmental changes compared to adaptable introduced species.

-We know of three introduced mosquito species which, for over 100 years, have made their home in Aotearoa.
+We know of three introduced mosquito species which have made their home in Aotearoa.
 Unfortunately, these three introduced species are the main nuisance human biters in New Zealand and have spread and established themselves – whereas native species are possibly in decline.

 Lack of data